Alex Ellis (American football): Philadelphia Eagles

 On August 2, 2019, Ellis was signed by the Philadelphia Eagles.
 He was waived during final roster cuts on August 31, 2019, and re-signed to the team's practice squad the next day.
 On September 6, 2019, he was promoted to the 53-man roster as the team's third tight end.
 He was waived again on September 10, and re-signed to the team's practice squad on September 11.
 He was promoted to the team's active roster again on September 17.
 After suffering a knee injury in week 4 against the Green Bay Packers, Ellis was waived/injured on October 4, and subsequently reverted to the team's injured reserve list after clearing waivers on October 7.
 He was waived from injured reserve with an injury settlement on October 15.
 He was re-signed to the practice squad on December 16, 2019.
 He signed a reserve/future contract with the Eagles on January 6, 2020.
 He was waived on July 17, 2020.

 New England Patriots

 Ellis was signed by the New England Patriots on August 17, 2020.
 He was waived on August 22, 2020.

 Las Vegas Raiders

 Ellis signed with the Las Vegas Raiders on June 3, 2021.
 He was waived on August 31, 2021.

 Arizona Cardinals

 Ellis was signed to the practice squad of the Arizona Cardinals on November 9, 2021.
 He signed a reserve/future contract with the Cardinals on January 19, 2022.
 He was released on July 26, 2022.

 Arlington Renegades

-Ellis was selected by the Arlington Renegades in the 2023 XFL Draft.
+Ellis was selected by the Arlington Renegades in the 2023 XFL draft.

 DC Defenders

 The Arlington Renegades traded Ellis to the DC Defenders on March 6, 2023.
+Ellis finished the season with eight receptions for 59 yards and four touchdowns.
+He re-signed with the team on March 11, 2024.